 The “It’s fine the way it is” website

-In this case, the owner either paid too little, and current prices shock them, or paid too much and is hesitant to invest that much again.
-They may know they need to address specific issues but can’t resolve the ROI to develop a new website.
+In this case, the owner either paid too little, and current prices shock them, or paid too much or is hesitant to invest that much again.
+They may know they need to address specific issues but can’t resolve the ROI of the development.

 Everything communicates: This communicates that this business may not invest in all areas of their business well.
 Your digital presence should be one of the most important places to invest as a business.